-3.2.3 Abstract and German Summary
+3.2.3.
+Abstract and German Summary

-Each thesis should contain a short abstract in Ethesis and a German summary.
+Each thesis should contain a short abstract in English and a German summary.
 If the thesis is written in English, the summary in German ("Zusammenfassung") should be at least one page long.
-Therefore, the English and the German versions should contain the same content.
+The English and the German versions should contain the same content.
+Furthermore, no additional content should be introduced in either the abstract or the summary that is not discussed in the main body of the thesis.

-3.2.4 Table of Contents
+3.2.4.
+Table of Contents